rangari-rani/academic-projects-mca/artisans-collectives/README.md

 ## 📚 About This Project

-This eCommerce frontend was created in 2022 as part of my academic journey in MCA, focusing on product flow, state management, and responsive UI design with React and Tailwind CSS.
+This eCommerce frontend was built during MCA in 2022, focusing on product listings, cart flow, state management, and responsive UI using **React** and **Tailwind CSS**.
+There’s no backend or login — the goal was to simulate a complete shopping experience with real-world UX patterns.

-Since then, I’ve moved on to building full-stack, API-integrated platforms using React and Spring Boot, applying those foundational learnings to real-world systems.
+Since then, I’ve moved on to building full-stack platforms using **ReactJS** and **Spring Boot**, applying these foundations in secure, API-driven systems.

+> 🕒 Organized and published later for clarity, learning, and portfolio presentation.

 ---